Obsolete golf clubs

 Early golf clubs were all made of wood.
 They were hand-crafted, often by the players themselves, and had no standard shape or form.
 As the sport of golf developed, a standard set of clubs began to take shape, with different clubs being fashioned to perform different tasks and hit various types of shot.
 Later, as more malleable iron became widely used for shorter-range clubs, an even wider variety of clubs became available.

 Many of the clubs manufactured between 1901 and 1935 came from Scotland, but more and more started coming from larger US manufacturers.

 These early clubs had hickory shafts and wrapped leather grips.
 To secure the joins between the shaft and the head of the club, and between the grip and the shaft, whipping of black, waxed linen thread was used.
-Pre-1900 clubs (smooth-faced gutty era) used 7-ply thread.
-Clubs from the era 1900 to 1935 required 4-ply thread.
+Pre-1900 clubs (smooth-faced gutty era) used seven-ply thread.
+Clubs from the era 1900 to 1935 required four-ply thread.

-From 1924 golf clubs started to be manufactured with shafts of steel, pyratone, aluminum, and fiberglass or resin; many of them were given a wood-look coating.
+From 1924 golf clubs started to be manufactured with shafts of steel, pyratone, aluminium, and fiberglass or resin; many of them were given a wood-look coating.